excellarateinc/voyage-api-dotnet/readme_docs/INTEGRATION-TESTS.md

 5. Using SqlPackage.exe deploy the .dacpac from the Launchpad.Database project

 Since the .dacpac contains all the schema and seed data to run the application, this process gives a new instance of the database with all required data.

+### Limitations
+The above approach has the following limitations:

+1. Owin selfhosting is used for the API - live deployments will use IIS.
+(One of the main points of Owin is to separate the application from the host - this is a feature)
+2. Additional dependencies on localdb and management utilities requires more dependencies for local and CI environments
+3. Less flexible than in-memory implementations